metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 1. `"*"` Applies to services only / Apply to application packages only
 2. `Any` Applies to all programs + and services / and application packages / that meet the specified condition

+## Unicast response

+The option "Allow unicast response to multicast or broadcast traffic"

+Prevents this computer from receiving unicast responses to its outgoing multicast or broadcast messages.

+If you set this setting to "Yes (default)", and this computer sends a multicast or broadcast message to other computers, Windows Defender Firewall waits as long as three seconds for unicast responses from the other computers and then blocks all later responses.

+Otherwise if you set the option to "No", Windows Defender Firewall blocks the unicast responses sent by those other computers.

+"Not configured" is equivalent to "Yes (default)" as long as control panel firewall does not override this option.

+**NOTE:** This setting has no effect if the unicast message is a response to a DHCP broadcast message sent by this computer.
+Windows Defender Firewall always permits those DHCP unicast responses.
+However, this policy setting can interfere with the NetBIOS messages that detect name conflicts.

 ## Parameter value example